hansungkim98122/OpenEMMA-for-Waymo-E2E/README.md

 # Video Generation:
 ```
-python run_video --input <path to folder that contains all the results for the segment id per frame>
+python generate_video.py --input <path to folder that contains all the results for the segment id per frame>
 ```

 ## Submission Generation: